zdanek/maverick/manifests/puppet-modules/nodejs/README.md

 User for the proxy used by the repository, if required.

+#### `repo_release`

+Optional value to override the apt distribution release.
+Defaults to `undef` which will autodetect the distribution.
+If a value is specified, this will change the NodeSource apt repository distribution.
+This is useful if the distribution name does not exist in the NodeSource repositories.
+For example, the Ubilinux distribution release name 'dolcetto' does not exist in NodeSource, but is a derivative of Debian 9 (Stretch).
+Setting this value to `stretch` allows NodeSource repository management to then work as expected on these systems.

 #### `repo_url_suffix`

 Defaults to ```0.10``` which means that the latest NodeSource 0.10.x release